austin-lai/Python-Simple-UDP-Connect-AES-GCM-Decryption/README.md

 Then it will decrypt the AES GCM and check the 256 checksum against the one given by UDP Server.

+Additionally, you may checkout [this link](https://codingdict.com/sources/py/Crypto.Cipher.AES/8675.html) for python aes-gcm encrypt/decrypt

 <br />

 ---